lucawalz/event-sourcing/README.md

-# Event Sourcing Presentation
+# Event Sourcing - From State to Events

-30-minute presentation covering Event Sourcing fundamentals, implementation patterns, and practical applications.
+A 20-minute presentation on Event Sourcing with practical code examples and application patterns.

 ## Quick Start